nvim-lsp/nvim-lsp.github.io/README.md

-# website
+# nvim-lsp.github.io

-A website for lsp-mode
+A website for nvim-lsp

 ## Usage